 Moreover, Da Costa identified rapid heart rates that were extremely influenced by body position.
 This kind of "orthostatic intolerance" is also seen today in medical conditions such as mitral valve prolapse, postural orthostatic tachycardia syndrome (POTS), and chronic fatigue.
 He also observed symptom relief in more severe cases when the soldier was removed from the stress.
 Da Costa’s Syndrome has been described as both an anxiety disorder and a neurological condition—known also as battle fatigue.
 It laid the foundation for what we call post-traumatic stress disorder (PTSD), which is a condition that affects many people today.

 Yes, you may not know it, but the medicine during the Civil War taught us a lot about the effects that chronic, unrelenting stress has on the heart.
-As I've mentioned before, the many forms of human heartbreak can also impact the heart catastrophically.
 Today, our soldiers continue to serve and remind us of the huge impact of unrelenting stress and heart disease.

 Avoiding Stress and Heart Disease